-Dental Item Number Costs – What You Need to Know
+Dental Item Code Costs 2021 – What You Need to Know

-The Dental Item Numbers can be confusing, as the costs fluctuate between dental clinics quite substantially.
+The Dental Item Code numbers can be confusing, as the costs fluctuate between dental clinics quite substantially.

 If you have your Treatment Plan and know what dental procedures you need to have performed, each treatment will have an item code attached to it.

-But what are these costs for Dental Item Numbers?
+But what are these costs for Dental Item Codes?

 Just a little sample of the information I will be sharing with you today includes:

 - Whether you can haggle with your Dentist over the price of their Item Number.

 - How a survey completed by the ADA allows us to recognise the average costs of Item Numbers in your state.

 - How using a Dental Cost Calculator can help to decide how much your treatment should cost.

 Why Do the Costs for Item Codes Vary So Much?